lum3on/comfyui_LLM_Polymath/README.md

 ### Example Workflow

-1. **Install OLAMA** on your system using the method appropriate for your operating system.
+1. **Install OLLAMA** on your system using the method appropriate for your operating system.
 2. **Download a Model** with the `ollama pull` command or use the run command and the model gets auto downloaded.
 3. **Run the Model** with `ollama run <model-name>` to start a REPL and interact with it.
 4. **Keep the Cli open** so that Comfy can acess the local Olama api
 5. **Restart Comfy** to have the downloaded model automatically appear in the model dropdown for easy selection.

-By following these steps, you can quickly set up OLAMA on your machine and begin experimenting with different large language models locally.
+By following these steps, you can quickly set up OLLAMA on your machine and begin experimenting with different large language models locally.

 For further details on model customization and advanced usage, refer to the official documentation at [Ollama Docs](https://docs.ollama.com).